Kempton Winter Festival Boxing Day Meeting + 27th December 2021 – Featuring King George VI Chase

 |3:05||Handicap Chase||Class 2 – Handicap||3m|

 KEY: m – Miles, f – furlong(s), y – yards

 It actually surprises many people when they learn that the Winter Festival takes place over two days.
-This year should be a good second day simply because it is also a bank holiday meaning many of us can sit back and enjoy the racing.
+Unlike last year the 27th falls on a Sunday, with a bank holiday to follow on the Monday, meaning most of us can sit back and enjoy the racing.

-Day two gets going with a 2-mile Juvenile Hurdle for 3-year-old+ horses followed by a smaller field Mares’ Handicap Hurdle over a just over three miles.
-The first grade race of the day is up thrid, the grade 2 Wayward Lad Novices’ Chase.
+Day two gets going with a 2-mile Juvenile Hurdle for 3-year-old+ horses.
+The first grade race of the day is up second, the grade 2 Wayward Lad Novices’ Chase.
 This 12 fence race over 2 miles was originally longer at 2 ½ miles before being shorted in 2000.
 This is another race named after a famous King George winner, Wayward lad, who won the big race three times in the 1980’s.
+This is followed in third by a smaller field Mares’ Handicap Hurdle over a just over three miles

 The second day of the winter festival ends with two back to back handicaps, great for picking a long odds runner to place.